New Mexico Trout By-Laws

 ARTICLE VII.
 FINANCES

 Section 1.
 Fiscal Year and Annual Budget

-New Mexico Trout shall utilize a fiscal year coinciding with the calendar year, including the first day of January and extending through the last day of December of each year.
-All business of the Corporation shall be conducted in accordance with this fiscal year.
-The Treasurer shall be present, and the Board shall authorize an annual budget for the operation of the Corporation.
+New Mexico Trout shall utilize a fiscal year coinciding with the calendar year, including the first day of January and extending through the last day of December each year.
+All business of the corporation shall be conducted in accordance with this fiscal year.

 Section 2.
 Limitation on Expenditures

 At no time may the Board obligate or expend funds exceeding funds available in the corporation’s treasury.